 - Vd - the diode working voltage

 - I - the desired maximum current

 All channels are powered by one common input.

-Depending on used laser diode and PSU, you should monitor and assure proper cooling for MOSFETs.
+Depending on the used laser diode and PSU, you should monitor and assure proper cooling for MOSFETs.

-We recommend the use of power cables with cross-section of at least 0.1 mm2.
+We recommend the use of power cables with a cross-section of at least 0.1 mm2.

 The power supply input is protected against a too high input voltage by a transil diode.

-The output of each channel of the driver is protected by a shottky diode that prevents a reverse voltage.
+The output of each channel of the driver is protected by a Schottky diode that prevents a reverse voltage.